mouellet/vaadin-stackpanel/README.md

 # StackPanel Extension for Vaadin 7

-StackPanel is an Vaadin 7 Panel extension
+StackPanel is a Panel extension that hides or shows the Panel's content when the Panel's header is clicked.

-## Online demo

-Try the add-on demo at <url of the online demo>
+When stacked in a VerticalLayout, it will act as an Accordion but where more then one section can be displayed at a time.

 ## Download release